 Georgia Power is the largest subsidiary of US utility holding company Southern Company.
 The regulated utility provides electricity to about 2.4 million residential, commercial, and industrial customers throughout most of Georgia.
 It has interests in about 20 fossil-fueled, 2 nuclear, and 20 hydroelectric power plants that give it about 22,000 MW of generating capacity.
 When necessary the company purchases excess power from nine small power producers.
 Georgia Power sells wholesale electricity to several cooperatives and municipalities in the region.
 The utility also offers energy efficiency, surge protection, and outdoor lighting products and services.

 In 2012 the company purchased about 440 kilowatt hours of power from other providers.

 The company is committed to diversifying its portfolio to include more green energy.
-To that end, in 2013 it signed a contract with EDP Renewables North America for 250 megawatts of wind energy which it will begin receiving in 2016.
-In late 2013 Georgia Power opened its Water Research Center that will look for ways to reduce its power plant water use and improve the quality of water it releases from plants.
+To that end, in 2013 it signed a contract with EDP Renewables North America for 250 MW of wind energy which it will begin receiving in 2016.
+That year, Georgia Power opened its Water Research Center that will look for ways to reduce its power plant water use and improve the quality of water it releases from plants.

 In 2012 it opened the Piedmont Green Power Plant in Barnesville, Georgia, and signed a 20-year agreement with Rollcast Energy to purchase about 54 MW of biomass energy.